FooSoft/yomichan-import/README.md

 | **kanjidic** | file named `kanjidic2.xml`           |
 | **epwing**   | directory with file named `CATALOGS` |

-For example, if you wanted to process an EPWING dictionary titled Daijirin, you could do so with the following command:
+For example, if you wanted to process an EPWING dictionary titled Daijirin, you could do so with the following command (shown on Linux):

 ```
-./yomichan-import dict/Kokugo/Daijirin/
+$ ./yomichan-import dict/Kokugo/Daijirin/
 ```

 Yomichan Import will now begin the conversion process, which can take a couple of minutes to complete: